 Another S240 (sub 24 hour overnighter) in the Carson National Forest, New Mexico.
 Except… since we started at 5pm on Saturday, and finished at 7pm on Sunday, technically it was a 26 hour jaunt.
 But what’s a couple of hours …[ Read More → ]

 Despite the diminutive nature of this adventure, it’s earned itself a full report – not least because it was Sage’s first night under tarp, and thus deserves celebration!

 The milestone of Nancy’s 30th birthday demanded due attention too, so we …[ Read More → ]

 This is one for all those toddler bikepackers out there.

 Now that summer’s arrived, we’re preparing for out first multi-day campout with Sage.
-Our plan is to carry our usual lightweight bikepacking gear, with a hitch on each bike so …[ Read More → ]
+Our plan is to carry our usual lightweight …[ Read More → ]